GluuFederation/docs-ce-prod/3.1.2/source/index.md

 !!!
 Note
     The Gluu website is down for maintenance.
 It will be restored shortly.
+If you need to get in touch, open a [support ticket](https://support.gluu.org) or [schedule a call](https://gluu.org/docs).

 # Gluu Server Community Edition (CE) 3.1.2 Documentation
 ## Introduction